Navigation:

 The international importance of a language is determined by how much this language is used as a lingua franca in international contacts, business, science and culture.

-Since Hindi, Bengali, Japanese und Korean are only rarely used internationally, they are generally not seen as world languages, despite their large number of speakers.
+Since Hindi, Bengali, Urdu and Indonesian are only rarely used internationally, they are generally not seen as world languages, despite their large number of speakers.

 Wikipedia also has a good article about the world languages.